maihao14/QuakeLabeler/docs/index.rst

 Welcome to QuakeLabeler's documentation!
 ============================================

-QuakeLabeler (QL) is a package containing Python tools for labelling earthquake data (for machine learning applications).
-Current functionalities include retrieving waveforms from data centers, customizing seismic samples, auto-preparing datasets for training, testing and validation, preprocessing and augmenting techniques, and visualizing data distribution.
-The code helps all levels of AI developers and researchers for querying and building their own earthquake datasets and can be used through an interactive command-line interface with little knowledge of Python.
+Quake Labeler (QL) Python package enables you to label ground truth for various seismic machine learning applications.
+Current functionalities include retrieving raw waveforms from online data centers, customizing automation modules, processing and augmenting data, annotating by online reviewed catalog, and visualizing data distribution.
+The code helps all levels of AI developers and researchers for building their own machine learning earthquake datasets.
+Currently Quake Labeler runs on an interactive command-line interface so that you can create dataset with little knowledge of programming.

 .. toctree::
    :maxdepth: 1